-- 16.1 Installation of the systems must be carried out in accordance with the Certificate holder's current installation instructions and this Certificate. - 16.2 Weather conditions should be monitored to ensure correct application and curing conditions.
+15.1 Installation of the systems must be carried out in accordance with the Certificate holder's current installation instructions and this Certificate.

+15.2 Weather conditions should be monitored to ensure correct application and curing conditions.
 The systems should not be applied at temperatures below 5°C or above 25°C, if exposure to frost is likely or in damp/wet conditions.
-The render must be protected from rapid drying and should not be applied on elevations in direct sunlight or where the substrate is hot. - 16.3 The planarity of the substrate must be checked, and any protrusions exceeding 10 mm removed. - 16.4 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1: 2016. - 16.5 Before installation takes place, the building designer must confirm where items such as rainwater goods, satellite dishes, clothes lines and hanging baskets will be placed.
+The render must be protected from rapid drying and should not be applied on elevations in direct sunlight or where the substrate is hot.

+15.3 The planarity of the substrate must be checked, and any protrusions exceeding 10 mm removed.

+15.4 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1 : 2016.

+15.5 Before installation takes place, the building designer must confirm where items such as rainwater goods, satellite dishes, clothes lines and hanging baskets will be placed.
 The fixing points for these items must be specifically designated and built into the systems as the insulation is installed.
 This is outside the scope of this Certificate.

-Positioning and securing boards
+Positioning and securing slabs

-16.6 The base profile is secured to the external wall above the dpc level using mechanical fixings at a minimum of 300 mm centres.
-Profiles and expansion joints are fitted as specified (see Figure 3).
+15.6 The base profile is secured to the external wall above the dpc level using mechanical fixings at approximately 300 mm centres.
+Profiles and expansion joints are fitted as specified (see Figure 2).

-16.7 The adhesive is mixed in a suitable container using potable water, and a high power drill and mixer spiral to create a paste-like mortar, ensuring there are no clots in the mixed material, in accordance with the Certificate holder's instructions (see section 1.2).
-The boards are positioned on the starter track and initially bonded to the wall by applying the approved adhesive to the boards using the strips and dots method.
+15.7 The adhesive is mixed in a suitable container using potable water and a high-power drill and mixer spiral, to create a paste-like mortar, ensuring there are no clots in the mixed material, in accordance with Certificate holder instructions (see section 1.2).
+The slabs are positioned on the starter track and initially bonded to the wall by applying the approved adhesive to the slabs using the strips and dots method.
 A circumferential strip of adhesive is applied with three evenly distributed patches so that an adhesive surface of at least 30% is achieved.
 If the substrate is levelled the adhesive can also be applied with a notched trowel with a layer of up to 5 mm depth, to cover 100% of the slab surface.
-The insulation board should be immediately placed on the substrate and pressed into place.
+The insulation slab should be immediately placed on the substrate and pressed into place.
 The adhesive mix must be used within two hours of mixing.

-16.8 The first run of boards is positioned on the base profile and pressed firmly against the wall.
-Care should be taken to ensure that all board edges are butted tightly together, and alignment is checked as work proceeds (to achieve a flush finish).
+15.8 The first run of slabs is positioned on the base profile and pressed firmly against the wall.
+Care should be taken to ensure that all slab edges are butted tightly together, and alignment is checked as work proceeds (to achieve a flush finish).

-16.9 Subsequent rows of boards are positioned so that the vertical board joints are staggered and overlapped at the building corners (see Figure 4); the alignment should be constantly checked as work proceeds.
+15.9 Subsequent rows of slabs are positioned so that the vertical slab joints are staggered and overlapped at the building corners (see Figure 3); the alignment should be constantly checked as work proceeds.
 Gaps must be filled with strips of the insulation material or foam filler approved by the Certificate holder.